Princess Margaret Cancer Centre |

 You may need a special diet or a feeding tube.
 If you do, your health care team will talk to you about this.

-Learn more about what to expect with a feeding tube [PDF, opens in new window] »
+Learn more about how to care for a feeding tube [PDF, opens in new window] »

 Monitoring Your Health